meow87wang/CTF-Write-Up/corCTF2025.md

     for j in range(len(flag)):
         used.append(ord(flag[j]) ^ res[j])
     assert len(set(used)) == len(flag)

+    # Add 1 to valid candidates of each position
     for k in range(len(flag), N):
         for j in range(256):
             if j in used:
                 continue
             count[k][j ^ res[k]] += 1

+# The actual plaintext must been added every round.
 for k in range(len(flag), N):
     for j in range(256):
         if count[k][j] == test: